MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddExclusions.md

 ---
-title: How to Prevent Your Ads from Showing to Certain People ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: How to Prevent your Ads from Showing to Certain People
+description: Learn how to use exclusions to prevent your ads from showing to certain people based on specific locations, websites, IP addresses, and more. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: jonmeyers
 author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Prevent your ad from appearing in specific locations, on specific web sites within the Microsoft Advertising Network, or from displaying to certain IP addresses.
-You can set exclusions on a each ad or across multiple ads at the same time.
 ---

 # How to prevent your ads from showing to certain people